Guide to Change from Condominium to Housing Society

 Legal and Procedural aspects of conversion

-Conversion of the condominium to society, formally, starts with a general body meeting where 51% of owners must approve the conversion to society by a resolution.
+Change from condominium to housing society, formally, starts with a general body meeting where 51% of owners must approve the conversion to society by a resolution.

 Then a provisional/ad-hoc committee has to be formed.
 This committee will be responsible for transferring the dues of the apartment condominium to cooperative society, communicating with the builder and drafting all required documents for Society registration, including: